sanam-nagvekar/sanam-nagvekar/README.md

 💎 Founder of the One Percent App - The Most Hardcore Motivation App Ever Made
 🚀 B.S. in Aerospace Engineering - Space Enthusiast, Mars Colonizer, and Futurist
 🤖 Master in Robotics from UC Berkeley - Trying my Very Best to Prevent SkyNet
-🧠 Unique Skillset for Novel Solutions - ML, VR, iOS App Dev, GFX/VFX and More
+🧠 Unique Skill Set for Novel Solutions - ML, VR, iOS App Dev, GFX/VFX and More

-👨‍💻 Learn about me and my projects at - [**Sanam Nagvekar Portfolio**](https://nagvekarsanam.wixsite.com/portfolio)
+👨‍💻 Learn more about me and my projects: [**Sanam Nagvekar Portfolio**](https://nagvekarsanam.wixsite.com/portfolio)
-📫 How to reach me - **nagvekar.sanam@gmail.com**
+📫 Have questions?
+Feel free to email me: **nagvekar.sanam@gmail.com**

 ### ❮ Languages and Tools ❯